Safe consumption forefront of countering the overdose crisis, prime minister says

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-RICHMOND, B.C. — Prime Minister Justin Trudeau says he and new British Columbia Premier David Eby conferred about ways to counter the “horrific” drug poisoning epidemic.
+RICHMOND, B.C. — Prime Minister Justin Trudeau and British Columbia Premier David Eby shook hands, pledged to work together then posed for the media on Friday, two weeks after Eby was sworn in as premier.

+Trudeau said it was a “real pleasure” to meet with the premier.
+The two men spoke privately before the media was allowed to take photos.

+“It’s a great opportunity for us to really dig into the many things you’ve hit the ground running on,” Trudeau said of their meeting.

 Trudeau told a crowd in Richmond, B.C., where he and Eby spoke about investments in child care, that they are working with provincial governments to ensure science and data are used to counter the epidemic.

+“We were happy to move forward with B.C. in landmark steps on drug supply just a number of months ago, but we know there’s much more to do.
+We’ll continue to work hand-in-hand with the province to ensure people are kept safe,” he said.

-B.C.’s coroner says more than 1,800 people died of illicit drug overdoses in the first 10 months of this year, while almost 10,700 have died since the province declared a health emergency in April 2016.
+The coroner said more than 1,800 people died of illicit drug overdoses in the first 10 months of this year, while almost 10,700 have died since the province declared a health emergency in April 2016.

 Trudeau called the Opposition Conservative leader’s recent video “incredibly ignorant,” referring to Pierre Poilievre’s claim that a safe supply of drugs for addicts is a failed experiment.

+“This is deliberate policy by ‘woke’ Liberal and NDP governments to provide taxpayer-funded drugs, flood our streets to easy access to these poisons,” he said.

+Poilievre said the experiment has been tried in other countries with the same results: major increases in overdoses.

-Eby says the province has an important partnership with the federal government in trying to separate people from those who are selling toxic drugs.
+Eby said during questions from reporters that the province has an important partnership with the federal government in trying to separate people from those who are selling toxic drugs.

+“We have a lot of work to do in our health-care system, which was key in our conversations, and mental health and addiction response is part of our health-care system,” Eby said of his earlier meeting with Trudeau.

+“I’ve already talked with too many parents who have lost kids, too many families who have been hurt by the overdose crisis.”

-The premier says a new model of care that B.C. announced last week will allow someone recovering from an overdose to go immediately from the emergency room to detox and on to treatment.
+The premier said a new model of care that he announced days after he was sworn in will allow someone recovering from an overdose to go immediately from the emergency room to detox and on to treatment.

 This report by The Canadian Press was first published Dec.
 2, 2022.